-NioCorp is developing the Elk Creek Niobium/Scandium/Titanium project, located in southeast Nebraska (the "Elk Creek Project").
-The Elk Creek Project is an advanced Niobium and Scandium exploration project that also contains Titanium.
-Niobium is used to produce High Strength, Low Alloy ("HSLA") steel, which is a lighter, stronger steel used in automotive, structural, and pipeline applications.
-Scandium can be combined with Aluminum to make an alloy with increased strength and improved corrosion resistance.
-Scandium also is a critical component of advanced solid oxide fuel cells.
-Titanium is a key component of pigments used in paper, paint, and plastics, and is also used for aerospace applications, armor, and medical implants.
+- Niobium is used to produce various superalloys that are extensively used in high performance aircraft and jet turbines.
+It also is used in to High Strength, Low Alloy ("HSLA") steel, a lighter, stronger steel used in automotive, bridges, structural systems, and pipeline applications. - Scandium can be combined with aluminum to make super-high-performance alloys with increased strength and improved corrosion resistance.
+Scandium also is a critical component of advanced solid oxide fuel cells, an environmentally preferred technology for high-reliability, distributed electricity generation. - Titanium is a component of various superalloys that are used for aerospace applications, armor, and medical implants.
+It also is used in pigments for paper, paint, and plastics.

-The Company's primary strategy is to advance the Elk Creek Project to production.
-NioCorp is focused on obtaining additional funds to carry out its near-term planned work programs to complete a feasibility study for the Elk Creek Project, as described below under "Liquidity and Capital Resources," and subject to delivering a positive Feasibility Study, to secure the project financing necessary to complete mine development and construction for the Elk Creek Project.
+The Company's primary business strategy is to advance the Elk Creek Project to commercial production.
+NioCorp is focused on obtaining additional funds to carry out its near-term planned work programs to complete a feasibility study (the "Feasibility Study") for the Elk Creek Project, as described below under "Liquidity and Capital Resources".
+Subject to delivering a positive Feasibility Study for the Elk Creek Project, the Company intends to secure the project financing necessary to complete mine development and construction of the Elk Creek Project.